HackwithArpon/Rice-Grain-Quality-Analysis_using_Deep-Learning-Tech/README.md

-# Rice Grain Purity Analysis based on individual rice grains dimensions and texture.
+# Rice Grain Quality Analysis using Deep-Learning

 ## Introduction
 A Deep Convolutional Neural Network Approach to Rice Grain Purity Analysis is available in this repository.
 The percentage of foreign grains mixed in with rice is one important indicator of rice purity.
-Traditiionally, most rice sellers employed laborers with years of experience to manually annotate rice grains to confirm their purity.
-However, this is an expensive method that typically yields inaccurate results.This is extremely time-cosuming as well.
-Consequently, this approach will determine a rice sample'spurity from a scanned image of the sample in a matter of seconds and with perfect accuracy.
+Traditionally, most rice sellers employed laborers with years of experience to manually annotate rice grains to confirm their purity.
+However, this is an expensive method that typically yields inaccurate results.
+This is extremely time-consuming as well.
+Consequently, this approach will determine rice purity from a scanned image of the sample in a matter of seconds and with perfect accuracy.
 All grains will be identified and categorized according to their respective grain types in the result.

 ## Aims or Objectives:
 * Obtaining the measurements of individual rice grains